TylerTemp/SaintsField/README.md

 1. UI Toolkit: fix `ShowInInspector` setting a list to `null` gave an error
 2. UI Toolkit: `ShowInInspector` now fold the struct/class by default.
 This is to avoid a looped references stack overflow rendering.
 The data will only be filled the first time you expand it.

-    Some genius decide to use loop-referenced data in the game save data type.
-I can not tell them not to do so.
-No cap frfr.

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).